kjm77967796/1state-farm/README.md

 Save this script as a .py file.
 Run it using Python in your terminal or command prompt.
 The script will send the request to your FastAPI application and print the predictions received in response.

+## Contact

+For any inquiries or contributions, please contact Omar M. Hussein at omarmoh.said@gmail.com or @OMS1996.